-What is Cholesterol in Your Diet?
+What Is Cholesterol in Your Diet?

 Eating foods like fruits, vegetables, and whole grains helps boost the good kind, while too much junk food or foods high in saturated fats can increase the bad kind.
 To keep your heart healthy, it’s important to choose foods that help maintain a good balance between these two types of cholesterol.